Good ideas abound, and they’re a dime a dozen.

 Volunteer nothing.
 Offer no good advice.
 Have no excellent recommendations for them.

-Then you offer your idea, and then you’ll very likely see it heard, considered, and maybe even adopted.
+When they do, that’s when you offer your idea, and then you’ll very likely see it heard, considered, and probably even adopted.

 But until they ask?